Langford Outrigger Café and Exhibit

 Following her first marriage to actor Jon Hall, Frances Langford married outboard-motor heir Ralph Evinrude, and the two lived a glamorous life in Martin County.
 Here they lived on a sprawling estate in Jensen Beach—a home which Frances had purchased many years before—and established a restaurant and resort, The Outrigger; many of the resort’s guests included the wealthy, the famous, and their movie-star friends.
 The couple also lavishly entertained on their luxury yacht, The Chanticleer, which was moored at the Outrigger Harbor Marina.
 After 31 years of marriage, Ralph Evinrude died in 1986.
 Frances lived another 19 years and remarried; her third husband, Harold Stuart, served as Secretary of the Air Force in the Truman Administration.

 The Frances Langford Café in the Elliott Museum is inspired by the famous Outrigger Resort and Restaurant which Frances and Ralph Evinrude opened in 1961, the same year the original Elliott Museum was built.
-The café will feature a reed cloth ceiling and lashed, timber-framed roof beams, reminiscent of the Outrigger; its view to the east will allow diners to glimpse the ocean’s horizon.
+The café features a reed cloth ceiling and lashed, timber-framed roof beams, reminiscent of the Outrigger; its view to the east allows diners to glimpse the ocean’s horizon.

-In addition, eight different tabletop designare used to tell the star’s story and pay tribute to her tireless philanthropy in Martin County and across the globe.
+In addition, eight different tabletop designs are used to tell the star’s story and pay tribute to her tireless philanthropy in Martin County and across the globe.

-The café will serve the general public Monday- Friday 11:30 a.m. to 2 p.m.
-Limited menu options available on weekends (boxed lunches, beverages).
-To arrange for a group visit on the weekend, please contact our cage at: 772-22501961, ext 123.
+Beverages, lunches, and snacks are available for purchase at the museum store and can be enjoyed amongst this unique exhibit.
+To arrange for a group visit on the weekend, please contact our front desk at: 772-225-1961.
 (72 hour notice is requested for groups of 5 or more on the weekend).